Chris Evert career statistics: Singles: 34 finals (18 titles, 16 runners-up)

 Evert played in a total of 56 grand slams in her career.
-She made records of 54 quarterfinals, 52 semifinals, and 34 finals.
+From her debut as a 16-year-old at the 1971 US Open, she reached the semifinals or better in her first 34 grand slam events.
+Overall, she reached 54 quarterfinals, 52 semifinals, and 34 finals.
+Her only 2 quarterfinal losses were both at the US Open, in 1987 to Lori McNeil and in 1989, when the US Open served as her farewell from tournament play, to Zina Garrison.
 She lost before the quarterfinals 2 times, both in the third round, at the 1983 Wimbledon where she lost to Kathy Jordan and at the 1988 French Open where she lost to Arantxa Sánchez Vicario.
 Her 299 grand slam singles match wins is 3rd best in the Open Era.